 Check out the Job Club Finder by CareerOneStop, sponsored by the U.S. Department of Labor, to find job clubs near you.

 People seem to feel obligated to let you know "how bad it is out there."
 Don't listen!
 Many of the horror stories are NOT true, and even if they are true, the person or people involved are probably quite different from you.

 Good news doesn't seem to qualify as "news" so you don't see it in print or on TV, but it happens every day.
-According the the U.S. Department of Labor's JOLTS (Job Openings and Labor Turnover Survey), more than 5,000,000 jobs are filled every month in the USA - a FACT (but not "news").
+According the the U.S. Department of Labor's JOLTS (Job Openings and Labor Turnover Survey), millions of jobs are filled every month in the USA - a FACT (but not "news").

 Focus on positive things right now, not negative.
 This is not "avoiding reality."
 This is staying upbeat and positive so you can recognize (and pounce on) the opportunities coming to you.

 Finding a job IS a full-time job, but don't work yourself to a frazzle or exclude time to relax.
 You'll be more effective if you take time to "recharge your batteries" with a little relaxation every day.
 Borrow a good mystery novel or a video from your local library, have lunch with friends, whatever works for you.
 Have a REAL life in addition to your job search.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.